Repeating budgets and how to delete or make changes to them

 Bill or scheduled income category repeating budgets

 - PocketSmith will treat bill or scheduled income category budgets as whole amounts that occur on the day the budget starts (or repeats)

 - Repeating bill or scheduled income budgets are not evenly distributed over the budget period from the budget start date to the next repeat date

-- On the Trends page, and when the option Apply this date range to the entire Budget page is selected on the Budget page, repeating bill or scheduled income budgets are only included in calculations if the start or repeating date occurs within the current date range being viewed
+- On the Trends page, the Income & Expense Statement, and when the option Apply this date range to the entire Budget page is selected on the Budget page, repeating bill or scheduled income budgets are only included in calculations if the start or repeating date occurs within the current date range being viewed

 Sally has a budget of $90 for one of her bill categories called ⚙ Insurance.
 She started this budget on November 1 and it is set to repeat every three months.
 Sally sets the budget summary date range to show from November 1 - November 14 and has ticked Apply this date range to the entire Budget page.